 The garden, deck and splash pool offer an entirely alternative living environment, with dining, lounging and barbecuing needs all catered for through the clever layout of tables, sofas and deck chairs.
 ‘By creating entertainment pods outdoors, we’ve cosied up the deck, allowing the owner to entertain friends and family in a very unique way,’ Mark explains.

 The upstairs landing further conveys the artistic bend of this interior, a Big Shadow standing lamp by Marcel Wanders for Cappellini and collage artwork by Asha Zero filling the volume that leads to the bedrooms.
 These en‐suite bedrooms offer individualised comfort, each one furnished with a different accent colour.
-In the master suite, a painting by Conrad Botes brings brightness to the predominantly grey room.
+In the primary suite, a painting by Conrad Botes brings brightness to the predominantly grey room.
 Textures of wood, marble, wool and ceramic further enliven the bedroom.
 ‘Besides being a space for entertaining, this is a house in which to lie back, relax and just enjoy being home,’ says Mark.

 Interior Design by ARRCC